 1. Counselling and Wellbeing Services

 George Brown College Counselling and Student Wellbeing Services (herein “GBC Counselling”) is located in Toronto, Canada and serves registered students who are experiencing mental health challenges, academic concerns, stress and interpersonal issues.
-George Brown College provides services in person and online from its Casa Loma, St. James, Ryerson or Waterfront Campuses.
+George Brown College provides services in person and online from its Casa Loma, St. James, Toronto Metropolitan University or Waterfront Campuses.
 Our professional staff, including regulated health care providers are committed to collecting, using and disclosing personal information responsibly and only to the extent necessary for the goods and services we provide.

 4. Collection, Use and Disclosure of Information